Shiri Maimon: 2010–2012: The Show with Shimon Buskila and Sheleg BaSharav

-In December 2012 Maimon participated in the Festigal for the fourth time, this time as a competitor, singing parts of the theme song "SPY Festigal Kadima" (SPY Festigal Forward; a Hebrew version of "Livin' la Vida Loca"), competing with the song "Shara MeHaLev" (Singing From The Heart) in the first act of the show, and singing a medley of her singles "Sheleg BaSharav" and "Shir Tikva" in the second act of the show, as well as participating in other parts of the show.
+In December 2012 Maimon participated in the Festigal for the fourth time, this time as a competitor, singing parts of the theme song "SPY Festigal Kadima" ("SPY Festigal Forward") – a Hebrew version of "Livin' la Vida Loca" –, competing with the song "Shara MeHaLev" ("Singing From The Heart") in the first act of the show, and singing a medley of her singles "Sheleg BaSharav" and "Shir Tikva" in the second act of the show, as well as participating in other parts of the show.

 2013–present

-In February 2013, Maimon released the fifth single from her solo album, "Kama at Yafa" (How Beautiful You Are), that didn't gain much success in the radio charts.
+In February 2013, Maimon released the fifth single from her solo album, "Kama at Yafa" ("How Beautiful You Are"), that didn't gain much success in the radio charts.

-In June 2013, a sixth single from Maimon and Buskila’s project was released, "Tamid Iti" (Always With Me), for the promotion of another tour of the duo.
+In June 2013, a sixth single from Maimon and Buskila's project was released, "Tamid Iti" ("Always With Me"), for the promotion of another tour of the duo.
 The song was an original song that was written for the project, and gained success in some radio charts.
 The song was not included in the live album.

 In October 2013, Maimon joined the first season of the reality show "The X Factor Israel" as one of the four judges.
 As a mentor, in the first season Maimon got the "Over 25s" category and won together with her protégé, Rose Fostanes.

-In December 2013, Maimon participated in the local children's musical theatre "Aladdin VeYasmin" (Aladdin And Jasmine), playing the role of Jasmine, alongside Harel Skaat and Eli Yatzpan.
+In December 2013, Maimon participated in the local children's musical theatre "Aladdin VeYasmin" ("Aladdin And Jasmine"), playing the role of Jasmine, alongside Harel Skaat and Eli Yatzpan.

-In February 2014, Maimon collaborated with Israeli singer Muki, when she was featured in his song "Lir’ot Hafuch" (Seeing Upside Down), which appeared on his new album "Lev Chofshi" (Free Heart).
+In February 2014, Maimon collaborated with Israeli singer Muki, when she was featured in his song "Lir’ot Hafuch" ("Seeing Upside Down"), which appeared on his new album "Lev Chofshi" ("Free Heart").

 In March 2014 Maimon started a new show tour, for which she received acclaims from critics.
 At the end of the year, her show was titled "The Best Israeli Show of the Year" by the culture and entertainment magazine "Akhbar Ha’ir".

-In August 2014, Maimon released a new single, "Mi Shafuy Mi Meshuga" (Who Is Sane Who Is Crazy), that gained average success in the radio charts.
-The song's music video was released in 16 September.
+In August 2014, Maimon released a new single, "Mi Shafuy Mi Meshuga" ("Who Is Sane Who Is Crazy"), that gained average success in the radio charts.
+The song's music video was released on 16 September.
 The song was composed by her musical partner, Shimon Buskila.